 Upcoming Scientific Fieldwork: 2017 and Beyond

 On every continent and every ocean, Earth Institute researchers are studying climate, geology, natural hazards, ecology and more.
 Below, a list of projects in rough chronological order.
 When logistically feasible, journalists are encouraged to cover expeditions.
 Work in the U.S. Northeast is listed separately toward bottom.
 Unless otherwise stated, projects originate with our Lamont-Doherty Earth Observatory.
 We will make video and still images from the field available whenever possible.
-More information: Senior science editor Kevin Krajick firstname.lastname@example.org, 212-854-9729.
-Last updated with new information/projects March 30, 2017
+More information: Senior science editor Kevin Krajick email@example.com, 212-854-9729.
+Last updated MAY 22, 2017

 U.S. AND INTERNATIONAL